Requirements for Naturalization in Germany in 2024

 FAQ - The most frequently asked questions about Naturalization in Germany

-To apply for German citizenship in 2024, you need:
+To apply for German citizenship in 2024, you will need, among other things:

 - Proof of German language skills (B1 level)